Spread the Word

 Help spread the word about recycling by enjoying and sharing these messages and videos with the hashtag #TakeItToTheBin on your favorite social media forum.
 Don’t forget to stop by and “Like” the City of Lincoln Recycling and Solid Waste Facebook page for regular updates!

 Take It to the Bin Challenge

-As of April 1, 2018, Lincoln’s landfill no longer accepts clean and dry corrugated cardboard.
+Lincoln’s landfill no longer accepts clean and dry corrugated cardboard.
 No Amazon boxes.
 No moving boxes.
 Why?
 Corrugated cardboard is an easily-recyclable material that too many Lincolnites are throwing away—with 37.5 million pounds ending up in the landfill last year.

 The City of Lincoln and its partner, communications agency Carson+Co Global, need your help to remind people to recycle corrugated cardboard—as well as everything else.

 All you have to do is “Take it to the Bin.”

 That means we want you to make a video with your phone showing people creative ways to toss recyclables into recycling bins.
 Here’s how to do it: